The Nashville Prep Fellowship

 Nashville Prep Fellows tackle everything from lunch distribution to guided reading.
 The Fellowship attracts dynamic, flexible, hard-working and detail-oriented leaders who wish to gain tangible experience in a game-changing school.
 Fellows are on the front line, putting in long and valuable hours with our students and staff.
 One past fellow was hired for our staff, another was accepted into Teach of America and another is pursuing founding a Charter School.

-The position involves a five to six month commitment and includes a modest stipend and housing subsidy.
+The position involves a five to six month commitment and includes a modest stipend.
 We are currently hiring for the following Fellowships:

 Meet Our Current and Former Fellows